 Tikkun olam (repair the world) is a concept our students learn throughout their MJDS experience.
 Our responsibility, as Jews and as people, is to make the world a better place.
 Our tradition -- from the early precepts of the Torah through the rabbinic literature to today -- students explore what it means to repair the world.
 Led through Mitzvah Day, Voice of the Children and multiple opportunities throughout the grades internalize this core Jewish principle and do their part to repair the world.

 Mitzvah Day is held annually in memory of Michael Kovnar, a seventh grade MJDS student who passed away due to cancer in 1999.
-To honor his short life and legacy of raising money for others in need, middle school students volunteer at different locations all over the city while lower school students do work for a number of different charities within the building.
+To honor his short life and legacy of raising money for others in need, upper school students volunteer at different locations all over the city while lower school students do work for a number of different charities within the building.

 Organizations that students volunteer with include: